Where to find the best afternoon tea with kids in London (2024)

 Mad Hatters Afternoon Tea at The Sanderson

-One of the most unusual afternoon teas in London can be found at The Sanderson Hotel.
-Their Mad Hatters Afternoon Tea is as magical as the Lewis Carroll tale that it’s based upon.
+Fall down a rabbit hole and land in the Sanderson Hotel in central London where their Mad Hatters Afternoon Tea is as magical as the Lewis Carroll tale that it’s based upon.
 Menus are hidden within vintage books, juices are labelled ‘Drink Me’ and teapots are decorated with kings and queens.

 A vegan afternoon tea is also available.